= scale(iris[,1:4])

 6 Distance-based Algorithms

-In this chapter, we introduce support-vector machines (SVMs) and other distance-based methods Hint: Distance-based models need scaling!
+In this chapter, we introduce support-vector machines (SVM) and other distance-based methods Hint: Distance-based models need scaling!

 6.1 K-Nearest-Neighbor